Vasco-0/PBC_electrical_library/README.md

 ### Altium

+- First link the library file to your project
 - Go to `Tools` → `Preferences...`
 - Navigate to `Data Management` → `File-based Libraries`
 - Click `Install`, browse to the cloned repository folder and select the `.SchLib` file
+- Next change the sheet template
 - Go to `Design`  → `Sheet Templates`  → `Local`  → `Load from File...`
 - Select the `.SchDot` from the repository folder